 There are numerous types of government-backed loans, which vary dependent on the country and status of the borrower.
 Arguably, the most widely known type of government-backed loan is the US Federal Housing Administration FHA loan, in existence since 1934.” – Wikipedia

 The government loan programs are made up of three major loan products:

-FHA Loans – This flexible loan program has a low down payment, interest rates and easier qualifying requirements for borrowers
+FHA Loans – FHA Loan program has a low down payment, interest rates and easier qualifying requirements for borrowers